 A typical valuation inspection may take only 20 to 30 minutes.

-Whilst a copy of this report may be made available to you by the lender, it is most unwise to rely on the contents of this report to confirm that the property is free from defects that may affect your decision to proceed.
+Whilst a copy of this report may be made available to you by the lender (but increasingly they do not provide you with a copy), it is most unwise to rely on the contents of this report to confirm that the property is free from defects that may affect your decision to proceed with the purchase.

-A similar report may also be provided for cash purchasers for a variety of other reasons, including Help to Buy Loan Redemption, probate (Inheritance Tax), part exchange, matrimonial (separation or divorce) and Capital Gains Taxation etc.
+A similar report may also be provided for cash purchasers or for a variety of other reasons, including Help to Buy Loan Redemption, probate (Inheritance Tax), part exchange, matrimonial (separation or divorce) and Capital Gains Taxation etc. Whilst a private valuation report will be longer than a lenders report this still may only be 4 to 6 pages in length.

 This type of report is not a detailed survey and it is, therefore, possible that there may be other factors or faults present in the property which could only be revealed by a more comprehensive inspection.
 A more extensive inspection and report might alter your decision to proceed with the purchase.